-The city was included on my first Contiki tour that I did in 2009, then again on another tour in 2011.
-Seeing as Robert had never visited LA, we decided to spend a day exploring the city on our California road trip in 2016.
+The city was included on my first Contiki tour from LA to San Francisco in 2009, then I visited again through another Contiki tour from NYC to LA in 2011.
+Seeing as Rob had never visited LA, we decided to spend a day exploring the city on our Big Sur road trip in 2016.

 I used to think LA was just a city with a glamorous face put on for tourists, but now that I’ve explored it a little deeper, I realise that all those movie-related activities are actually part of the city’s identity.
 That Hollywood hype gives LA a real energy, and makes it unlike any other city in the world.